Skip to main content

 Kevin Brown

-The 2023 campaign will be the 14th season as a member of the Gamecock Track & Field coaching staff for Kevin Brown.
-His primary responsibility is working with the pole vaulters in addition to working with Carolina’s well-respected relay teams and sprinters.
+The 2025 campaign marked the 24th season on staff for Kevin Brown.
+His primary responsibility is working with the pole vaulters, high jumpers and the men’s long sprinters.
 Brown is also the program’s recruiting coordinator.

-The 2022 season saw a lot of individual success as well as success from the relay teams.
-In all, Coach Brown aided in coaching 10 All-Americans, 13 SEC scorers and three NCAA Championship scorers.
+The 2022 season was a strong note for Brown, aiding in coaching 10 All-Americans, 13 SEC scorers and three NCAA Championship scorers.
 The women’s 4x400m indoor team of Mackenzie Dunmore, Stephanie Davis, Rachel Glenn and Aaliyah Pyatt claimed fourth in the SEC Championship with a time of 3:31.76.
 In the outdoor season, Davis, Dunmore, Angel Frank and Jahnile Registre captured fourth in the SEC Championship and followed that up with an All-American performance in the NCAA Championship after capturing fifth overall.

 Brown received national attention the summer of 2022 as he was named the head coach of the USATF Men’s team for the NACAC Senior Championship.